FlavScents AInsights Entry for 2,5-Dimethyl Pyrazine (CAS: 123-32-0)

 8. Practical Insights for Formulators

-2,5-Dimethyl pyrazine is valued for its ability to impart a distinct roasted and nutty character to both flavors and fragrances.
-It synergizes well with other pyrazines and Maillard reaction products, enhancing the overall complexity of the formulation.
-Common pitfalls include overuse, which can lead to an overpowering aroma, and underuse, which may result in a lack of desired impact.
-Formulators should carefully balance its concentration to achieve the optimal sensory profile.
+2,5-Dimethyl pyrazine is valued for its ability to impart a roasted, nutty character to both flavors and fragrances.
+It synergizes well with other pyrazines and Maillard reaction products, enhancing the complexity of savory and roasted profiles.
+Formulators should be cautious of its potent aroma, as overuse can lead to an overpowering or artificial note.
+It is often under-used in applications where a subtle roasted background is desired, providing an opportunity for creative formulation.

 Citation hooks: FlavScents; industry practice